top of page

-Overwhelmed by distressing news?
+Anxious about Trump, geo-politics and the news?
 How to understand and soothe your Anxiety in Uncertain Times

-When the World feels stormy and unsafe and you feel anxious… here’s some tips…
+When the World feels stormy and unsafe and you feel anxious… here’s some tips to help with financial and political anxiety…

 Trade wars.
 Real wars.
+Trump.
 Job insecurity.
 Headlines of world leaders bullying and belittling others, bragging and wanting and requiring others to beg.
 Broken systems and inadequate national resources to fix them.
 Just an average front page in the past few weeks.

 It’s not surprising we feel sad, apprehensive and fearful about the world!

+And that’s what we’re really grieving—not just rising prices, but the loss of a sense of safety, fairness, and control.
 This isn’t just about money and financial news….
 It’s about change and uncertainty and the impact uncertainty has on us and our sense of emotional safety.

 Uncertainty hits the nervous system because it is a threat.
 When we feel a threat, we can then become hyper-alert, anxious, and even get to exhaustion from fear and anxiety about the future.